XiangGuo1992/ORCL_VR_EyeTracking/README.md

 - [0.video2pic.py](EyeTrackingProcess/0.video2pic.py) Extract frame images from the videos.
 - [1.ReadingTxtFile.py](EyeTrackingProcess/1.ReadingTxtFile.py) reads the XML file and reshape it to a more readable .csv file.
 - [2.PlotEyeTrackingOnImgs.py](EyeTrackingProcess/2.PlotEyeTrackingOnImgs.py) reads the .csv file from last step and try to map them in the corresponding video frames and write the images.
-For more information about the coordinate systems, please refer to '*Useful tips and hints*' on the bottom of this [page](http://developer.tobiipro.com/unity/unity-getting-started.html) and this [page](http://developer.tobiipro.com/commonconcepts/coordinatesystems.html) for more details. **Note**: the frame rate of the Unity Recorder should be set to **24**, otherwise there might be problems for this script (like 30FPS, other frame rate hasn't be tested).
+For more information about the coordinate systems, please refer to '*Useful tips and hints*' on the bottom of this [page](http://developer.tobiipro.com/unity/unity-getting-started.html) and this [page](http://developer.tobiipro.com/commonconcepts/coordinatesystems.html) for more details. <s>**Note**: the frame rate of the Unity Recorder should be set to **24**, otherwise there might be problems for this script (like 30FPS, other frame rate hasn't be tested).</s> If you are using external video recording methos such as OBS studio, you need to crop the video into separate videos first.
 - [3.Img2video.py](EyeTrackingProcess/3.Img2video.py) collects all the images and convert them back to a video with gaze like the sample output video in '\Data\Video\4.Gazevideos_out\movie2020-08-2818h08m.mp4'.